Watercourses, ditches, streams

 Ordinary Watercourses

-An Ordinary Watercourse is any ditch, stream or such like that is not designated as Main River.
-Works affecting an Ordinary Watercourse require permission from the Lead Local Flood Authority which in Mid Sussex is West Sussex County Council.
+An Ordinary Watercourse is any ditch, stream or similar that is not designated as a Main River.
+Works affecting an Ordinary Watercourse require permission from the Lead Local Flood Authority which for Mid Sussex is West Sussex County Council.

 Ordinary Watercourse Consent

-All Ordinary Watercourse Consent applications should be sent to Mid Sussex District Council who process these applications for West Sussex County Council.
+All Ordinary Watercourse Consent applications are now managed directly by West Sussex County Council.

-Guidance and access to the application form is available on West Sussex County Council’s Ordinary watercourse land drainage consent page.
+Guidance and access to the application form is available on the below page:

-Applications should be made electronically and submitted to drainage@midsussex.gov.uk.
-Below is a checklist of information that should be submitted as part of these applications.
+Below is a list of the kind of information that may be required as part of these applications.

 • Location plan